simonw/llm-pdf-to-images/README.md

 LLM fragment plugin to load a PDF as a sequence of images

+This plugin uses the [PyMuPDF library](https://github.com/pymupdf/PyMuPDF) which is licensed under the AGPL.

 ## Installation

 Install this plugin in the same environment as [LLM](https://llm.datasette.io/).